eProsima/Fast-DDS/roadmap.md

 Disclaimer:

-* This section has been last updated in July 2025.
+* This section has been last updated in October 2025.
   Please take into account its content could be obsolete.

 ## Short term

-The following list of features are planned to be addressed in the short term, and incorporated into the following release of the product (v3.3.0):
+The following list of features are planned to be addressed in the short term, and incorporated into the following release of the product (v3.5.0):

 * Consolidation of some [properties](https://fast-dds.docs.eprosima.com/en/latest/fastdds/property_policies/property_policies.html) into QoS policies
 * Ignore local endpoints configured at endpoint level